Ethical Raising, Transport and Harvesting

 Physical alterations of any sort are taken seriously and avoided where possible.
 If any procedures must be performed, we will follow current science-based, industry-proven, best practices in order to minimize the impact of the procedure.
 This applies to all animals in our care and the same expectations extend to our suppliers.

 Cargill records and reports on welfare outcome measures (e.g. Cattle gait scoring, lameness scoring, poultry foot pad lesions, broken wings, etc.) as part of our regular internal and external third party audits as well as customer audits.
 This is conducted for all species and across all geographies.
-We do not publically disclose these results.
+We do not publicly disclose these results.